codingColinMcM/eCommerce-Online-Inventory-Sequelize/README.md

 # eCommerce-Online-Inventory-Sequelize

 Please contribute to Friday!
-Oh my fucking GOD I swear I thought of making these contributions
+Oh my fucking GOD I swear I thought of making these contributions at

 ## Description